 That said, content writing aims the entire marketing funnel and copywriting focuses on the last part of the buyer’s journey.

-One of the major differences between copywriting and content writing is their several forms.
+One of the major differences between copywriting and content is the several types of content writing.

 You might think that as copywriting services is limited to advertising.
 It is one-directional and persuades customers or readers to take any sales-related action.